jtanx/fontforge/doc/sphinx/ui/dialogs/fontinfo.rst

    Font Info Anchors

-This pane is so complex that it merits its :doc:`own section <lookups>`.
+This pane is so complex that it merits its :doc:`own section </ui/dialogs/lookups>`.

 Briefly, lookups contain the data to do the work needed for complex typography.
 There are two main classes of lookups, those which substitute glyphs (ligatures